Skip to content

 Think of it this way: you’re not restricting the agent’s capabilities.
 You’re restricting its blast radius.

 jackin’ also helps you restrict the agent’s context.
-You are not forced to put every language toolchain, helper script, and Claude plugin into one universal environment.
-You can build smaller agent classes for specific kinds of work and point them at the same workspace when needed.
+You are not forced to put every language toolchain, helper script, and runtime plugin into one universal environment.
+You can build smaller roles for specific kinds of work and point them at the same workspace when needed.

 jackin’ is opinionated about what matters most in day-to-day agent work: